hgdeoro/daedalus/README.md

         daedalus_client.send_message(msg, "ERROR", "appserver3.example.com", "intranet")

-How to install from PYPI using virgualenv
+How to install from PYPI using virtualenv
 --------------------------------------------------------------------------------

 To install and run Daedalus server using `pip`, (assuming a `virtualenv` directory exists